zxing-js/library/README.md

 Examples below are for QR barcode, all other supported barcodes work similary.

-`npm install zxing-typescript --save`
+`npm i @odahcam/zxing-ts --save`

-To use from javascript you need to build the browser distribution package:

-`npm run build.browser.dist`

-And then include what you need from `build/vanillajs` folder (for example `zxing.qrcodereader.min.js` for qr barcode reader).
+To use from JS you need to include what you need from `build/umd` folder (for example `zxing.min.js`).

-Or just grab the minified files that are available in [examples](https://github.com/aleris/zxing-typescript/tree/master/docs/examples).

-See [some demo examples](https://github.com/aleris/zxing-typescript/tree/master/docs/examples) for browser code examples with javascript.
+See [some demo examples](https://github.com/odahcam/zxing-ts/tree/master/docs/examples) for browser code examples with javascript.

-All the examples are using es6, be sure is supported in your browser or modify as needed (eg. var instead of const etc.).
+All the examples are using ES6, be sure is supported in your browser or modify as needed (eg. var instead of const etc.).

-The builded library itself is targeting es5 (see `.babelrc`).
-If you want to target es6 change to `"presets": ["es2016"]` and add babel-preset-es2016 to dependencies (but be aware that webpack uglify does not yet support es6 as of this writing).

 The browser library is using the [MediaDevices](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices) web api which is marked as experimental as of this writing.
 You can use external polyfills like [webrtc-adapter](https://github.com/webrtc/adapter) to increase browser compatiblity.